How Long Does Heroin Stay in Your System?

 Table of Contents

-Heroin, an illicit opioid, is categorized as a Schedule I controlled substance in the United States due to its highly addictive nature, harmful effects, and lack of approved medical utility.
-Heroin is consumed by smoking, snorting, or intravenous injection, triggering a rapid, euphoric high, often followed by feelings of contentment, relaxation, and drowsiness.
+Heroin, an illicit opioid, is categorized as a Schedule I controlled substance [1] in the United States due to its highly addictive nature, harmful effects, and lack of approved medical utility.
+Heroin is an illegal drug often consumed by smoking, snorting, or intravenous injection, triggering a rapid, euphoric high followed by feelings of contentment, relaxation, and drowsiness.

-A drug test for heroin will show positive in urine for approximately 48 hours, in blood for 5 to 6 hours, in saliva for 5 to 6 hours, and in hair for 3 months or more.
+Heroin will show positive in urine tests for approximately 48 hours, in blood for 5 to 6 hours, in saliva for 5 to 6 hours, and in hair tests for 3 months or more.
 That said, these detection times may vary depending on the specific test used and whether the drug has been used over an extended period.

 This guide explores issues that include: